 While an extra floor head may not seem like a major difference, the soft-roller is an excellent addition.
 It has a unique combination of stiff carbon fibre and soft nylon bristles, so it’s effective at picking up larger debris – such as cereal – along with smaller dust particles.
 The soft design also won’t scratch delicate surfaces.

 With that said, the direct-drive cleaner head still does a great job at cleaning hard floors.
-It might not be as effective as the soft-roller, but it's no slouch either.
+It might not be as effective as the soft-roller, but it’s no slouch either.
+It’s also brilliant on both low pile carpet and high pile carpet.

 So, if your house has lots of delicate hardwood floors, the Absolute or Total Clean are the better options.
 If your budget won’t stretch to the more expensive models, or you don’t need the soft-roller head, the Animal can still do a great job at cleaning all surfaces.